Five Golden Rules – learning to code

 In their recent Future of Jobs Report, the World Economic Forum looks at the jobs of tomorrow, taking into account the effects of COVID-19.
 In the report, they recognise that as many as 89 million jobs are at risk due to technology.
 At the same time, though, they reckon that as many as 97 new roles will emerge that are “more adapted to the new design of labour between humans and machines”.

 The same report tells us that between now and 2025, software developers will be among the highest in demand.
-It has been the case for a long time now there are enough developers to satisfy the needs of businesses.
+It has been the case for a long time now that there are not enough developers to satisfy the needs of businesses.
 It’s for this reason that Governments include digital strategies into their annual budgets and plans.

 Five Golden Rules – learning to code

 Software development is a career that will be secure long into the future, and now is a great time to start the upskilling journey.
 So, if you’ve been contemplating reskilling yourself for a career in software development, then here are five golden rules for changing career to programming.

 Make sure you choose a programme that is suited to you.
 Do your homework.
 Is the programme recognised?
 Are the right programming languages on the curriculum?
 Does the curriculum offer in-demand skills?
 Choosing a course that provides skills that are widely used and needed is essential, especially if changing careers is your goal.

 2. Use the supports

 If you’ve decided to embark on a coding journey, congratulations.
 Changing a career is challenging, as is learning something new.
 For some of you, coding may come naturally; for others, it may take a little longer.
 Learning to code is like learning a new language; it can be tough.

 However, if you put your mind to it, this is entirely achievable.
 To help you on your way, the best education providers will offer a comprehensive support package.